dahliyah/dahliyah.github.io/docs/Timelines/Events.md

 title: Augustine, to Jerome
 content: >"I beseech you not to devote your labor to the work of translating into Latin the sacred canonical books, unless you... let it be seen plainly what differences there are between this version of yours and that of the Septuagint, whose authority is worthy of highest esteem."

-Jerome persisted, translating from the Jewish accepted Hebrew text of his day.
+Jerome persevered in translating the Jewish accepted Hebrew text of his time.

-Aided by the pope's political clout, Jerome's Latin Vulgate became the predominant Bible version used throughout the western wolrd.
+With the assistance of the Pope's political influence, his Latin Vulgate became the primary version of the Bible used in the Western world.

-Although the Eastern churches continued using the LXX, as their influence declined, the LXX mostly faded from memory
+Despite the fact that the Eastern churches continued to use the LXX, its influence decreased, and it gradually faded from memory.

 date: 600 A.D - 1000 A.D. <br> 7<sup>th</sup> - 11<sup>th</sup> Centuries
 title: <mark style='background:#eb3b5a'>Masoretic Text</mark>